 How to Build a Sand-Based Patio

 Building a patio is well within the skill level of the average homeowner.
-This tutorial shows you how to install a patio that's designed for pavers not mortared in place; the options on the last page offer alternative ways to finish the patio.
+This tutorial shows you how to install a patio that's designed for pavers not mortared in place.

 The method described in this article is for a square patio, but the process can be used to make any rectilinear shape.
 Because the bricks are not mortared in place, a sand-based patio is very forgiving to the inexperienced builder.
 You'll need about three days to lay out and excavate a 12x14-foot site.
 Before you begin, plan the site, choose materials, and draw plans.

 - String and stakes